nonk123/uptime-thing/README.md

 TODOs:

-- [V] Switch to YAML for configuration.
+- [x] Switch to YAML for configuration.
 - [ ] Add per-check timeouts.
 - [ ] Store the time series in a SQLite database.
 - [ ] Display real-time statistics in a web UI.